monster-js/docs-v1/docs/cli-generate-commands.md

 slug: /cli-generate-commands
 ---

-CLI is very helpful in generating files for MunsterJS application.
+CLI is very helpful in generating files for MonsterJS application.
 It makes creating components, services, modules and other files very easy.

 The syntax for generate command is `mn generate <type> <name>`.
 The type is the type of file we want to generate and the name is the name of the files to be generated.
 The name can also be a pathname.